slugbyte/www.slugbyte.com/src/components/blog/day-6-with-the-space-heater/index.md

 ```

 ### FUNCTIONAL (CURRIED)
-This is very similar to the `NoteFunctional`  implementation, but its using curried functions.
+This is very similar to the `NoteFunctional`  implementation, but it's using curried functions.
 Currying is amazing, and if you haven't given it a shot YOU SHOULD RIGHT NOW!
 Below are some great JS curry related resources.

   * [Funfunfunction's steller curry video](https://www.youtube.com/watch?v=iZLP4qOwY8I)
   * [Getify on function composition](https://github.com/getify/Functional-Light-JS/blob/13a3bdafb4edb83207db76212312472aab20d06a/manuscript/ch4.md)